chinamike65/hugo-tuolesi/content/book3/book3en.md

 all good things will arise.

-Guru Marpa was majoring in the Hevajra deity.
+Guru Marpa was studying in the Hevajra deity.
 One morning, while Guru Marpa was still sleeping, his master, Master Naropa, manifested Hevajra in the sky, and then woke Guru Marpa.
 Said:

-"You get up now and go outside and have a look."
+"Get up now and go outside and have a look."

-Master Marpa went out and looked at it and said, "It's nothing.
+Master Marpa went out and looked, and said, "It's nothing.

 Master Naropa said: